Stars vs. Flames Player Props Betting Odds

-Player prop bet options for Joe Pavelski, Elias Lindholm and others are listed when the Dallas Stars host the Calgary Flames at American Airlines Center on Friday at 8:30 PM ET.
+Oddsmakers have listed player props for Joe Pavelski, Elias Lindholm and others when the Dallas Stars visit the Calgary Flames at Scotiabank Saddledome on Thursday at 9:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!